AppliedLogicSystems/ALSProlog/docs/docs/guide/5-Abstract-Data-Types-Structure-Definition.md

 * setPred
 * makePred
 * structLabel
 The right sides of the defStruct equality statements are Prolog terms whose structure depends on the left side entry.
-The right side corresponding to ’propertiesList’ is a list of atoms which are the symbolic names of the properties or slots of the structure being defined.
+The right side corresponding to 'propertiesList' is a list of atoms which are the symbolic names of the properties or slots of the structure being defined.
 For all of the rest of the equality statements, the right side is a single atom.
 The roles of these right side atoms are described below: